 Affectionately called “B Stuff" by my friends

 Bircher Muesli has always been one of my favorite foods.
 Rose and I eat Bircher Muesli almost every Sabbath morning when we are home.
 When we are home, we usually invite others to join us for breakfast.
-Bircher is almost always on the menu—along with bread and sweet breads, and is very appreciated.
+Bircher is almost always on the menu—along with homemade bread and sweet breads—banana bread is often the special bread, and is very appreciated.
 Growing up in my family of origin, we ate Bircher Muesli for breakfast or supper.
 For Rose and I, if there is any leftover from our Sabbath breakfast, I will eat it for supper too.

 Bircher Muesli is a great Sabbath dish, in that you prepare it Friday afternoon, leave it in the refrigerator over night, and eat it cold Sabbath morning.
-Accordingly there is no work involved.
+Accordingly there is no work involved during the Sabbath hours.

 It was originally developed by Dr. Maximilian Brenner-Bircher (pronounced beerch-shair) at his diet clinic/sanitarium in Switzerland in 1887 and named 'Bircher Muesli' in 1924.
 The original recipe called for oats and grated apples.
 Bircher-Benner himself referred to the dish simply as "d'Spys" (Swiss German for "the dish", in German "die Speise").

 There are many varieties of Bircher Muesli.
 In Switzerland the main fruit is sometimes grated apple similar to the originator of the recipe.
 This recipe on this page reflects the abundant fruit that grows near me in Southwest Michigan, including strawberries, blueberries, red and black raspberries, peaches, apples, etc. Cherries and apricots also grow in the area but are rarely used, the first due to possible pits, the latter not keeping its shape.